rwth-Kaicheng/Master_Thesis_CDHI_ETH_Zurich/README.md

 Sclerosis), PC-GITA (Parkinson’s disease), and the Saarbrücken Voice Database (SVD).
 A novel two-stage classification architecture is proposed, incorporating gender-specific pathological modeling to address potential voice feature differences between male and female patients.
 Additionally, this study examines the impact of data balancing techniques, comparing common resampling methods with a newly introduced timewarp strategy.
 Experiments are conducted by using ResNet-50 based transfer learning models and evaluating the performance of one-stage and two-stage architectures under different balancing techniques.
-Results indicate that the twostage architecture with timewarp-based balancing achieves the highest Matthews Correlation
+Results indicate that the two-stage architecture with timewarp-based balancing achieves the highest Matthews Correlation
 Coefficient (MCC) of 0.9525, outperforming the baseline around 5%.
 These findings highlight the importance of gender related modeling in voice pathology classification and demonstrate the potential of deep learning for non-invasive disease detection.